-Previously, Sasha was the government affairs manager and policy counsel handling coalitions, outreach, and intellectual property policy for the technology and innovation team at the R Street Institute, a center-right think tank based in Washington, D.C.
+Previously, Sasha was a senior director at Insight Public Affairs, focusing on policy advocacy, stakeholder and coalition management, and digital messaging and organizing on technology policy.
+Before that, Sasha was the government affairs manager and policy counsel handling coalitions, outreach, and intellectual property policy for the technology and innovation team at the R Street Institute, a center-right think tank based in Washington, D.C.
 Her work has been featured in publications including The Wall Street Journal, Bloomberg, The Irish Times, The Hill, The American Spectator, Washington Examiner, Roll Call, The Kansas City Star, and Techdirt.
 She has spoken at conferences such as South by Southwest, LibertyCon, RightsCon, and Consumer Electronics Showcase.

 Before joining R Street, Sasha was counsel for the office of U.S. Rep. Blake Farenthold (R-TX), where she specialized in Judiciary Committee issues.
 In addition to her tasks for the committee, she worked on all technology policy concerns and drafted the Open, Public Electronic, and Necessary (“OPEN”) Government Data Act, which was signed into law by President Trump in January 2019.